sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2014</span><br>
 *Death By Gallery*<br>
 **Gallery Director, Producer, Artist Manager**<br><br>
 I opened this gallery with 10 Kollektiv artists at 16 Brighton Square, funded by Kickstarter, Santander and Brighton University, supported by Brighton Fringe and Open House Brighton  .
-After manekting the opportunity and choosing the artists, we completed a successful Kickstarter campaign, worked with We Are Pop Up to find a vacant shop in Brighton and turn it into a pop up gallery for one month.
+After publicising the opportunity, interviewing and choosing the artists, together we completed a successful Kickstarter campaign, worked with We Are Pop Up to find a vacant shop in Brighton and turn it into a pop up gallery for one month.
 Every artist taught a workshop and we also hosted guest speakers and musicians as well.
 <br><br>
 *Programmed Events*<br><br>
 [Paper Plane Closing Party](https://www.facebook.com/events/450710118406503/), Andy Felton<br>